TexasInstruments/edgeai-tensorlab/README.md

 **Important Note**: This repository is being made available for experimentation, analysis and research - this is not meant for deployment in production.
 We do not own the datasets that are used to train or evaluate the models used in this benchmark and some of these datasets have restrictions on how they can be used.

-### Components of this repository
+## Components of this repository
 This repository is generic and can be used with a variety of runtimes and models supported by TIDL.
-This repository contains three parts:
+This repository contains several parts:
 - [jacinto_ai_benchmark](./jacinto_ai_benchmark): Core scritps for core import/calibration, inference and accuracy benchmark scripts provided as a python package (that can be imported using: import jacinto_ai_benchmark or using: from jacinto_ai_benchmark import *)
 - [examples/models](./examples//models): a minimal set of Deep Learning models - just for demonstrating the capabilities of jacinto_ai_benchmark
 - [examples/configs](./examples/configs): config files for using the above models

-### Additional models and config files (optional)
-- We also provide several additional Deep Learning Models ready to be used in our SoCs the repository **[Jacinto-AI-ModelZoo](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse)**.
-Please clone that repository.
-That repository uses git-lfs, so please install git-lfs before cloning.
-After cloning, **jacinto-ai-benchmark** and **jacinto-ai-modelzoo** must be in the same parent folder.
-- the models are located in the folder [jacinto-ai-modelzoo/models](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse/models)
-- the config files for those models are located in the folder [jacinto-ai-modelzoo/configs](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse/models)
+- [scripts](./scripts): these are the top level scripts - to import/calibrate models, to infer and do accuracy benchmark, to collect accuracy report and to package the generate artifacts.

 ## Requirements